 Media (films, videotapes, software, print texts, etc.) from sources other than the district or a school library media center collection must be approved by the principal.
-Request for Use of Educational Media fFrom Outside Sources forms are available online and at each school site and shall be used for requisitioning and/or requesting permission to use such materials.
+Request for Use of Educational Media from Outside Sources forms are available online and at each school site and shall be used for requisitioning and/or requesting permission to use such materials.
 The content of the curriculum will determine the need for and use of media.
-School Board Policy 4.21 is the collection data us statistically reflective of the library circulation data.
-This data can be valuable to the LMS when funds are needed for specific areas of your collection.
-The data can be retrieved with ease by following a few simple steps.
-Destiny Collection Analysis has the ability to perform a detailed and specific investigation by drilling down from a larger range to a smaller range.
-After selecting your parameters, Destiny has a number of lists and reports that can help find and evaluate materials that need to be or have been discarded/weeded.
+School Board Policy 4.21